jojobear13/shinpokered/patches_and_info/Guide_to_New_Player_Functions.md

   - Lvl 38 juggler in Fuchsia gym exchanges his hypno for two exeggute
   - Lvl 36 blackbelt in the dojo exchanges his primape for poliwrath
   - Dojo master increased to level 38
+  - Some cueball teams include pinsir
+  - Biker teams now include beedrill, magmar, an electrode, and more voltorbs

 #### Rival / Gym Leader / Elite 4 Guide
 - Route 22 Rival